Doctoral Research Fund

 Timetable and post-award processes

-- There will be two application rounds per year, closing on 1 March and 1 July.
-Awards are made in mid March and mid July.
+- There will be three application rounds per year, closing at 5pm on 1 March, 1 July and 1 October.
 Late applications are not accepted.

 - If successful in your application, you must return the signed acceptance form within one calendar month to email@example.com.